bldl/emplace-spidermonkey/README.md

   ```
   </details>

-  Now the `std_has`method should be available in self-hosted JavaScript™.
+  The `std_Map_has` method should now be available in self-hosted JavaScript™.

   ### Optimize the function

-  With has now exposed to self-hosted code, alter your implementation to use `std_has` instead of a `for-of` iteration
+  With has now exposed to self-hosted code, alter your implementation to use `std_Map_has` instead of a `for-of` loop
   and `SameValueZero`.

   <details>